apache/flink/docs/internals/through_stack.md

  6. The Task invokes the executable code that was configured.
 This code is usually generic and only differentiates between coarse classes of operations (e.g., {% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/operators/RegularPactTask.java "Plain Batch Task" %} , {% gh_link flink-staging/flink-streaming/flink-streaming-core/src/main/java/org/apache/flink/streaming/runtime/tasks/StreamTask.java "Streaming Operator" %}, or {% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/iterative/task/IterationIntermediatePactTask.java "Iterative Batch Task" %}).
 Internally, these generic operators instantiate the specific operator code (e.g., map task, join task, window reducer, ...) and the user functions and executes them.

- 7. If the Task was deployed before all iof its inputs were available (early deployment), the Task receives updates on those newly available streams.
+ 7. If the Task was deployed before all of its inputs were available (early deployment), the Task receives updates on those newly available streams.

  8. The Task execution updates *accumulators*.
 These accumulators track system statistics (number of processed records) or user-defined statistics (created in a user-defined function).
 Periodically, these are reported to the JobManager in a heartbeat fashion, via actor messages.